saltsystemslab/gpu-filters/point_tcf/README.md

 * `key type`: type of input keys
 * `value type`: type of input values
 * `storage type`: This specificies how the key, value pair are stored
-* `Cooperative group size`: Size of the cooperative groups
+* `cooperative group size`: size of the cooperative groups
-* `Bucket Size`: How many key, value pairs can be stored in each bucket
+* `bucket Size`: how many key, value pairs can be stored in each bucket
-* `Probing scheme`: How the filter traverses buckets
+* `probing scheme`: how the filter traverses buckets
-* `Insertion scheme`: How the filter chooses to insert into selected buckets (double hashing, power-of-two-hashing, etc.)
+* `insertion scheme`: how the filter chooses to insert into selected buckets (double hashing, power-of-two-hashing, etc.)
-* `Hash function`: How keys are hashed
+* `hash function`: how keys are hashed
-* `has backing table`: True if a backing table is used.
+* `has backing table`: true if a backing table is used.
 False by default
-* `backing table type`: Type of the backing table.
+* `backing table type`: type of the backing table.
 None by default

 Supported configurations: